PRAYER FOR YOUNG PEOPLE IN VIEW OF THE FORTHCOMING

 His name means "son of Tolomei" but he is also associated with the person named Nathaniel which means "gift of God".
 Certainly as Jesus renamed Simon and the Sons of Thunder, he could just have easily given such a moniker to Tolomei's son.
 He was an Apostle and most likely martyred.
 That is about all we know about him.

 I think what we celebrate about the Apostles is their humanity.
-So many times the stories we have of them are miraculous and overwhelming but the Scripture we have on them is filled with them putting both of their feet into their mouth.
+So many times the stories we have of them are miraculous and overwhelming but the Scriptures we do have on them is filled with them often putting both of their feet into their mouth.

 In John's Gospel he is introduced to Jesus as the long-awaited one by Phillip and his reaction is to bad-mouth Nazareth and therefore Jesus (John 1:45-46) and show skepticism (ibid v.
 48) when he does meet him.

 In contrast, Jesus sees him and praises this bluntness (ibid v.
 47), states he is greater than Jacob, and then proceeds to place him beneath the fig tree, recognizing his desire for messianic peace, as one searching for all that Jesus offers.
 He understands that Jesus "gets him" and he produces the first official statement of what the others have mentioned: that Jesus is the King, in the line of David, the Messiah.